hackscorp/hackscorp.dev/src/standards/ui/cli/0050-naming.md

 # Naming

-The name of your program is particularly important on the CLI: your users will be typing it all the time, and it needs to be easy to remember and type.

-Make it a simple, memorable word.
-But not too generic, or you'll step on the toes of other commands and confuse users.
+What names to give a CLI program and its subcommands and options, is a critical design choice.

+CLI command names need to be memorable and easy to type.
+They should be short, but not be too generic, so as not to conflict with other programs.
 For example, both ImageMagick and Windows used the command `convert`.

+The very shortest, most generic names should be reserved for standard system tools.

+Follow the conventions of the target runtime system.
+For UNIX-based systems:

+- Use only lower case letters.
-Use only lowercase letters, and dashes if you really need to. `curl` is a good name, `DownloadURL` is not.
+- Delimit words with single dashes, if you need to.

+`curl` is a good name. `DownloadURL` is not.
-Keep it short.
-Users will be typing it all the time.
-Don't make it too short: the very shortest commands are best reserved for the common utilities used all the time, such as `cd`, `ls`, `ps`.

-Make it easy to type.
-Some words flow across the QWERTY keyboard much more easily than others, and it's not just about brevity. `plum` may be short but it's an awkward, angular dance. `apple` trips you up with the double letter. `orange` is longer than both, but flows much better.